Application checklist for degree-seeking international students

 A complete international student application includes the following:

-- Transfer students (students entering Centenary from another institution of higher learning) must also have an official college or university transcript mailed directly from each college or university previously attended
+• Transfer students (students entering Centenary from another institution of higher learning) must also have an official college or university transcript sent directly from each college or university previously attended

-- Non-native English speakers must submit official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.
+• Non-native English speakers: if official SAT or ACT scores cannot be provided, students must submit official Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Duolingo English Test scores.
 Use TOEFL code 6082 and IELTS code 4650 to submit your scores to Centenary.
+The following scores are used as a minimum upon application review:

-- An applicant may request to waive the TOEFL or IELTS requirement if he or she meets the following criteria:
+• An applicant may request to waive the TOEFL/IELTS/Duolingo requirement if he or she meets the following criteria:

 Additional Items Needed After Admittance: